golioth/docs/docs/getting-started/2-installing/2-packages.md

 ```

 :::note
-Your password migth be requested.
+Your password might be requested.
 :::

 Next, you just need install the desired CLI.
 For `goliothctl`